tenfinney/dao/README.md

 See the full configuration [here]() TODO.

 ## Token Distribution
-NOTE: Tokens are initially set to be non-transferable.

-### Phase 0 - Pre-Seed Builders
 At launch 4,000 `W3API` are minted to *Pre-Seed Builders* in proportion to work contributed before launch (Oct 1, 2020).
 A breakdown of these builder contributions can be seen [here]().
 TODO

-### Phase 1 - Seed Funders & Builders
 In the first 12 months after launch, it is anticipated that the DAO will mint no more than:
 - 4,000 `W3API` to *Seed Funders* for $250/token
 - 12,000 `W3API` (1,000/month) to *Seed Builders* in proportion to value-added contributions

 TODO: add pie chart

+After the 12 month seed period, the `W3API` holders will decide on further fundraising and token emission plans.

+NOTE: Tokens are initially set to be non-transferable.

+## Use of Funds

-Funds will be used over the first 12 months for:
+In the first 12 months, it is anticipated that the DAO will allocate funds for:
-- **Development - $42,000 / month**
+- Development - $42,000 / month
-    - Tech
-    - Design
-    - Documentation
-- **Ops & Adoption - $15,000 / month**
+- Ops & Adoption - $15,000 / month
-    - Ecosystem Growth
-    - Builder Support
-    - User Support
-- **Other - $5,500 / month**
+- Legal & SaaS - $5,500 / month
-    - Legal
-    - SaaS

 TODO: add pie chart

-### Phase 2 - ?
-After the 12 month seed period, the `W3API` holders will decide on further fundraising needs and token emmission.

-## Legal

-Holders of `W3API` do not constitute a partnership, only the right to participate in the governance of the DAO.

 ## Getting Started